UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

    ```

 These operations are useful in proofs involving path algebra, because taking
-`equiv-right-whisker-concat-square-identicications` as an example, it provides
+`equiv-right-whisker-concat-coherence-square-identicications` as an example, it
-us with two maps: the forward direction states
+provides us with two maps: the forward direction states
 `(p ∙ r ＝ q ∙ s) → (p ∙ (r ∙ t)) ＝ q ∙ (s ∙ t))`, which allows one to append
 an identification without needing to reassociate on the right, and the backwards
 direction conversely allows one to cancel out an identification in parentheses.